OmarMiniesy/Notes/Security/Cryptography/Cryptanalysis.md

 - **Decrypting Messages**: The primary objective is to decrypt messages without having access to the key that was used for encryption.
 - **Finding the Key**: In some cases, cryptanalysts aim to recover the secret key itself.
 This allows them to decrypt all messages that were encrypted with that key.
 - **Identifying Weaknesses**: By finding vulnerabilities in cryptographic algorithms or implementations, cryptanalysts can help in strengthening those systems against attacks.
-- **Forgery**: Creating a message that appears to be encrypted by a specific key or mimicking the signature in digital signature schemes.
+- **Forgery**: Creating a message that appears to be encrypted by a specific key or mimicking the signature in [[Digital Signatures]] schemes.

 ---